Should Your Small Business Become an S Corporation?

 Pros and Cons of an S Corporation

-Deciding what type of business company structure is best for your small business can be a confusing exercise.
+Determining the type of company structure best for your small business can be a confusing exercise.
 Is an S Corporation advantageous for your small business?
-Learn the pros and cons of becoming an S Corporation.
+A little insight into the pros and cons of becoming an S Corporation may help in your decision-making process.

 An S Corporation (Small Business Corporation) is a business elected for S Corporation Status through the IRS.
 This status allows the taxation of the company to be similar to a partnership or sole proprietor as opposed to paying taxes based on a corporate tax structure.